 33. Morro Bay

 Morro Bay is known for its landmark attraction, Morro Rock.
 It’s a 576-foot tall volcanic plug perched on the edge of the Pacific Ocean at the mouth of Morro Bay’s harbor.
 Formed about 23 million years ago, it is now home to nesting Peregrine Falcons and has California Historical Landmark Status.
-You can drive all the way to the base of Morro Rock through Embarcadero Road for a closer look.
+You can drive to the base of Morro Rock through Embarcadero Road for a closer look.

 Besides getting you to Morro Rock, the Embarcadero is a good starting point for exploring the town.
 Visit shops and restaurants along the waterfront and say hello to sea lions and otters.
 The dock outside the Great American Fish Company is a big hang-out spot for the otters in particular!

 South of the Embarcadero, you’ll find one of our favorite California State Parks.
-Morro Bay State Park’s Estuary Preserve is an 800-acre wetland that creates rich habitats for animals who call Morro Bay home.
+The park’s Estuary Preserve is an 800-acre wetland that creates rich habitats for animals who call Morro Bay home.
 It’s also a wonderful place for outdoor recreation.
 After hours of driving Highway 1 with kids, it’s the perfect place to have an adventure break.
 Outfitters like Central Coast Outdoors offer an awesome half-day kayak tour on the bay’s calm water that’s perfect for families.

 Near the Inn at Morro Bay, the park’s Heron Rookery is one of the coolest wildlife experiences I’ve had.
 You can see (and hear) double-crested cormorants, great egrets, and great blue herons roosting in trees between February and June.

 34. San Luis Obispo